mc2285/stm32-ntru/test-results/pqNTRUSign.md

 ### Lack of memory safety in `crypto_sign_open()`

-So apparently the `crypto_sign_open()` function will cause out of bounds memory access if anything is found after the padding block of `0004`'s.
-Won't fix, sorry.
+So apparently the `crypto_sign_open()` function will cause out of bounds memory access if the supplied signature is misaligned.
+This issue has been fixed in `unpack_public_key()` by adding a check if the returned pointer is not `NULL`.
+I hope there are no more eastereggs like this one (it bricked the device until a full reflashing was performed).